agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ]
  */
 ```
-A reference is hold to not existing Items, which
+To each not existing Items a reference will be hold.
-allows AgileTs to immediately add new collected Item to the Group `output` and rerender subscribed UI-Components.
+This reference allows AgileTs to add the Item to the Group `output`
+and trigger a rerender on all subscribed UI-Components whenever the missing Item get collected.

 ### 📭 Props